M4rotte/docker-centreon/README.md

 # Centreon Docker images

 This is a "work in progress" project.
-It’s not usuable so far.

-Despite having "alpine" in its name, this project makes only a little use of Alpine Linux.
-I gave up with the idea of building the Centreon stack under this distribution, only the MariaDB database image is made from the Alpine official image.

-I’m currently trying to build the last Centreon source code using the CentOS 7 image.
+The v0.1 offer a minimal working setup, with one central/poller image and one database image.

+The Centreon central image is based on the CentOS 7 official image, while the database image is based on the official Alpine 3.6 image.

 ## A bit of history